Congratulations! You’re Starting College This Fall: Here Are Ways To Succeed — Not Screw It Up

 If you get a bad grade, seek help immediately.
-There is no dishonor in going to office hours or getting tutoring via whatever place your college has for revising and rethinking material.
+There is nothing wrong in going to office hours or getting tutoring via whatever place your college has for revising and rethinking material.
 Whether they’re called centers for academic success or peer/faculty tutoring programs, take advantage of them.
-Each can be helpful.
-You’ll have to figure out whether working with undergrads who have taken the class already, grad students in the field, or faculty/instructors will be most helpful to you.
-Whatever help you choose to avail yourself of, there is no shame in success, and lots of it in doing badly because you were too proud to ask for help.
+Each can be helpful, you’ll have to figure out whether working with undergrads who have taken the class already, grad students in the field, or faculty/instructors will be most helpful to you.
+Whatever help you choose to avail yourself of, there is no shame in success and lots of it in doing badly because you were too proud to ask for help.

-Taking a moderate schedule while settling in during your first term will often help you start off well academically.
+Another benefit of taking a moderate schedule while settling in during your first term is that doing so often helps people start off well academically.
 Strong early grades will help you compete for college awards, cool fellowships, selective jobs, or offers of admission at respected grad/professional schools later so long as you keep doing well as you move through college.

-Attending all of your lectures (whether in person or virtually) is one way to reduce your workload.
+Attending all of your lectures is one way to reduce your workload.
 Lectures usually tell you what the professors think is most important.
-If you skip lecture, you have to read everything to know your stuff.
+If you skip lecture you have to read everything to know your stuff.
 Doing all of the readings usually takes more time than going to class.
 If a professor repeatedly hits on subjects or authors, you can usually assume they’ll appear on your exams.
 If you literally see and hear what your professors care about most in lectures, you can often be strategic about the studying of notes and readings you do outside of class.

 Try different ways to study until you find those that work best for you.
 Some people study best in groups.
 Some individually.
 Some like being in the library or another place where little distractions can keep them from focusing so hard on what they’re learning that they burn out too fast.
 Others need to be in an absolutely quiet spot without distraction.
 Be ready for the fact that you may have to learn some material in ways that aren’t your usual “best way forward” — i.e., required groups for projects etc., and that you may like different ways to study depending on the particular subject you’re working on.

-Budgeting your time isn’t just about academics.
-Taking on too many extracurricular activities, particularly if you have an average to heavy academic schedule compared to your peers is probably too much at first.
+Avoid taking on too many extracurricular activities, particularly if you have an average to heavy academic schedule compared to your peers.
 Two or three extracurriculars are probably plenty to start since more will wipe out your study and sleep time.
 Remember that any extracurricular activity you take on can be dropped if you feel too busy.
 There are rules about when you can drop classes.
-Know them well before you get on campus because classes are harder to drop than most extracurriculars will be.
+Know them well before you get on campus.
+Extracurriculars do not have the same kind of hard-set “add/drop” controls.

-So long as you take the proper Covid-relevant precautions, meal times should still be incredible opportunities for socializing on most campuses, particularly because you can eat and talk in the same time block.
-The student center or dining hall can be amazing chances to get to know people.
+Meal times are incredible for socializing, particularly because you can eat and talk in the same time block.
+The student center or dining hall can be amazing opportunities to get to know people.
 Most schools offer nutritious food today which, if you eat it, can help you feel healthy and perform well.
 Unfortunately, in some dining systems, you’ll have to look for it and resist the temptations they also make available.

 There are lots of alternatives to partying and drinking if you want to be social.
 Most campuses list student organizations online.
 You can start looking for them now.
 Language tables, intramural sports, student publications, outdoor organizations, political and debate societies, theater and singing groups, service clubs and more are tons of ways to gather without drinking.
 The best part of all?
-You’ll make friends there because of the person you truly are, and not due to impressions of you distorted by the haze of altered behaviors and perceptions that all too often dominates at big parties where, at least for the time being, your risk of getting Covid (and, quite possibly, underperforming due to being sick, potentially much worse) will be higher.
+You’ll make friends there because of the person you truly are, and not due to impressions of you distorted by the haze of altered behaviors and perceptions that all too often dominates at big parties.

 Far too many of your peers will face dependency on drugs, binge drinking and/or alcoholism or other things that can impact their lives just as badly.
 Making choices that prove your wisdom will help you miss out on getting into situations that can lead to life experiences you may later regret.
 Watch your classmates make those mistakes and be thankful you avoided them.

-In short, do your best to plan and budget your time and money in ways that will help you benefit from everything going on at college without costing yourself the opportunity to have as diverse and exciting an experience as your time, the campus, and possibly Covid-19 will allow.
-Avoid overloading yourself with either classes, extracurriculars, work, choices you think you might regret someday, or all of the above if you can.
+In short, avoid overloading yourself with either classes, extracurriculars, work, dumb choices, or all of the above if you can.
 Dealing with homesickness, new ways of living and learning, and making new friends will take a lot from you.
-Once you’re settled in and confident you can handle a “reasonable” schedule, then you can add more things (one by one, not all at once!) until you feel busy but not “BUSY!!!!”
+Once you’re settled in and confident you can handle a “reasonable” schedule, then you can add more things (one by one, not all at once!) until you feel busy but not ”BUSY!!!!”